nmelehan/docs/docs/applications/configuration-management/beginners-guide-to-puppet/index.md

 Explain how the Puppet Language is a domain-specific language (instead of being a more general language, like YAML or Ruby).
 Explore benefits and trade-offs of a DSL:

 https://puppet.com/blog/why-puppet-has-its-own-configuration-language

+{{< note >}}
+The following sections illustrate language concepts by writing code directly on the node and applying it.
+These demonstrations do not reflect where your code will be kept how it will be applied when actually using Puppet.
+Instead, in your actual usage your code will be stored on the Master and delivered to the node during an [agent run](#the-agent-run).
+{{< /note >}}

 ### Manifests